-The file testlib.c0 contains the following helper function, which may be useful while testing:
+The file testlib.c0 contains the following helper functions, which may be useful while testing:

 '''

 bool arr_eq(int[] A, int n, int[] B, int m)

 /@requires n <= \length(A) && m <= \length(B); @/ ;

+int[] int_array_from_string(string s);

 '''

 (2.a) When writing test cases, we usually run the function on sample inputs and assert whether they match the output we expect.
-This can get quite repetitive - especially when working with C0 arrays.
-Instead, we will write a function that takes in the inputs and the expected output to see if the solution matches.
+This can get quite repetitive, so we will often write a function that takes in the inputs and solution and tests to see if the actual output matches the solution.
+Write the following function in set-test.c0 where, when given two arrays and the expected result, it asserts that the intersect function provided the correct answer

-Complete the following function in set-test.c0.
-Its inputs are strings consisting of spacedelimited integers that we convert for you into the two input arrays of intersect and their expected intersection.